- Studying in New Zealand

 Overall decision about assessor judgements

-The number in the first box indicates the number of assessor judgements about learner samples with which the moderator has agreed.
+The number in the first box is how many assessor judgements about learner samples the moderator has agreed with (i.e. verified).

-The number in the second box indicates the number of learner samples submitted for national external moderation.
+The number in the second box is how many learner samples the organisation submitted for national external moderation.

-In the moderation report for Literacy or Numeracy unit standards, there will be no reference to or moderation result for assessment materials, as these standards are assessed on the basis of naturally occurring evidence.
-Thus, the overall moderation decision will only refer to the number of assessor judgements about learner samples the moderator has verified.
+In the moderation report for Literacy or Numeracy unit standards, there will be no reference to or moderation result for assessment materials.
+This is because these standards are assessed on the basis of naturally occurring evidence, and setting assessment activities for the purposes of assessing these standards is inappropriate.
+The overall moderation decision will only refer to the number of assessor judgements about learner samples the moderator has verified.

 Figure 2: Moderation results in Literacy and Numeracy moderation report (view larger version (GIF, 6.8KB))